jmigpin/editor/README.md

 - `GoDebug {run,test} <filename.go>`: debugger utility for go programs.
   - `-dirs`: directories to include in the debug session.
   - use `esc` key to stop the debug session.
-- toolbar first part (usually the row filename): clicking on a section of the path of the filename will open a new row (possibly duplicate) with that content.
-Ex: if a row filename is "/a/b/c.txt" clicking on "/a" will open a new row with that directory listing, while clicking on "/a/b/c.txt" will open a duplicate of that file.
+- toolbar first part (usually the row filename): clicking on a section of the path of the filename will open a new row with that content.
+Ex: if a row filename is "/a/b/c.txt" clicking on "/a" will open a new row with that directory listing, while clicking on "/a/b/c.txt" will open another row to edit the same file.

 *Textarea commands*